 #Is Messenger Actually Down Right Now?

-You can also check Downdetector’s Messenger page for live user reports.
-A spike in complaints that lines up with when your issue started almost always means a Meta outage.
-These typically resolve within 1-3 hours.
+Cross-check with Downdetector’s Messenger page for live user complaints.
+A sharp spike that lines up with the minute your problem started almost always points to a Meta-side outage, not your phone.

 Local issue?
 Keep reading.